 - Potential Side Effects

-The difference between CBD oil and MCT oil begins with their source.
+Not necessarily.
+However, the biggest difference between CBD oil and MCT oil begins with their source.
 CBD, short for cannabidiol, is extracted from the hemp plant.
 MCT, short for medium-chain triglycerides, comes from coconut oil and palm oil.

-What is the difference between CBD oil and MCT oil?
+What is the Difference Between CBD Oil and MCT Oil?

 The difference between CBD oil and MCT oil continues with their uses and benefits.